How to Ensure Email Deliverability?

 In case you’re having deliverability issues, it’s possible your list incorporates spam traps, which seem genuine but are not.
 Purchasing and leasing email lists or scraping email addresses from the web is simply deplorable.

-Consistently eliminating invalid messages and keeping your inactive users engaged with opt-in check-ups is a good way to maintain a clean email list.
+Consistently eliminating invalid messages, verifying email addresses before sending emails, and keeping your inactive users engaged with opt-in check-ups are good ways to maintain a clean email list.

 2. Give simple opt-out choices